yohman/pfhp/README.md

 ![alt text](images/hh%201.jpg)

 Gender is presented in blue and red squares, households heads with a star, and spouses of household heads with a black dot.
-Servants (gray squares), are present throughout, indicative of the prolonged wealth of the family.
-The non-stem kins (in yellow) indicate the occasional presence of uncles/aunts, nephews/nieces, and cousins in the household.
+Servants (squares wrapped in a gray border), are present throughout, indicative of the prolonged wealth of the family.
+The non-stem kins (squares with a gray border at the bottom) indicate the occasional presence of uncles/aunts, nephews/nieces, and cousins in the household.
+This household enjoys a prolonged girth, at no time having less than five members present.
+Servants are abundant, and in some years outnumber the "stem" members of the household, indicative of the evident wealth and status.

-Consider the following mini-timeline ([household # 219 in Niita Village)](https://yohman.github.io/pfhp/households.html?vil_id=5010130&hhid=21900000):
+Finally, consider the following mini-timeline ([household # 219 in Niita Village)](https://yohman.github.io/pfhp/households.html?vil_id=5010130&hhid=21900000):

 ![alt text](images/hh%20219.jpg)